shellytalis/policy-model-tutorial/textAssets.md

 title: textAssets
 nav_order: 3
 ---
-The file `textAssets.js` contains all of the text assets found in the web components (Including but not limited to - the text inside buttons, titles, etc).
+The file `textAssets.js` contains all the text assets for each language of the chosen model (Including but not limited to - the text inside buttons, titles, etc).

-This file contains text assets for each language of the chosen model.
 Each model has its own languages.
 To add or remove a language, to change the text of a button or title - you must modify this file - `textAssets.js`.